jmcginnes/VERTEXONE_LETTERS_TO_KUBRA_VIA_SFTP_PYTHON/README.md

 ##  Overview

-This Python script automates the process of transferring the most recent `VP_` file from the VertexOne SFTP site to the Kubra SFTP site.
-It performs the following:
+This Python script automates the secure transfer of VertexOne "VP_" letter files to Kubra’s SFTP site.
+It performs the following steps:

-- Connects securely to VertexOne’s SFTP
+Connects securely to VertexOne’s SFTP via credentials stored in Keeper Secrets Manager

-- Downloads the most recent file that begins with `VP_`
+Downloads all new VP_*.zip files since the last run

+Encrypts each file using GPG

-- Renames the file with a timestamp for uniqueness
+Renames each with a timestamp to ensure uniqueness

-- Uploads the file to Kubra’s SFTP location
+Uploads encrypted files to Kubra’s SFTP (also via Keeper credentials)

-- Logs all activity
+Logs all activity

-- Sends success/failure notifications via email to a distribution list
+Sends email notifications (success or failure) using O365

 ---

 ##  Prerequisites

-- Python 3.8+
-- Access to both SFTP credentials (VertexOne + Kubra)
+Python 3.11+ (64-bit recommended)

+Keeper Secrets Manager configured for the service account

+GPG installed and configured

-- Installed Python packages: `paramiko`, `python-dotenv`
+Python packages:

+paramiko

+python-dotenv

+python-gnupg

+keeper-secrets-manager-core

-- `.env` file configured with secure credentials (see below)
+A configured .env file (see below) for non-secret settings

 ---